-I will be very honest that this is the first time I made this treat.
+I will be very honest that this is the first time to make French Macarons.

-They are easy ingredients to prepare but boy, they are very delicate to make.
+The ingredients and preparations are easy, so I thought but they are very delicate to make.

 It is commonly filled with buttercream or jam filling sandwiched between two cookies.

 It is meringue-based: made from a mixture of egg whites, almond flour.

 I tried making blue macarons but it was a failure.

 So I decided to just make the uncolored ones..

 I asked Shim and Shai (my friend Mae's lovely daughters) to put the filling

 I decided to make the Crying Baby Design (from Debbie Brown's Baby book)